dhurlburtusa/shortcuts/auth0/auth0_account-notes.md

 - Appears if you enter an email address with a email service provider such as gmail.com, you'll be prompted to pick an account type.
 You can choose either Company or Personal.
 If you pick Company, you'll be prompted to enter a company and and its size.
 - If you need to pick a specific region and/or a custom tenant domain, then select "I need advanced features".
 - If you use an email, then Auth0 will send you an email to verify it.

+## Management UI

+### Applications

+- A Generic "Default App" is created for you when you first sign up.

+### APIs

+Allows you to define APIs that you can consume from your authorized applications.

+- Initially, the Auth0 Management API is the only API available.